“LAYING” A GHOST

 PORT FAIRY GAZETTE 19th June 1896

-Port Fairy Ghost Stories contains many of the town’s most beloved tales of hauntings and ghostly presences.
+The Port Fairy Ghost Stories book and our other activities promote the town’s most beloved tales of hauntings and ghostly presences.
 Many of the stories are based on historical people, buildings and events, and research has proven these tales to be far more substantial than mere rumor.
-Port Fairy also has its fair share of contemporary ghost stories, so get ready for some mind-boggling yarns that you haven’t heard before.
+The Project also gathers contemporary ghost stories, so get ready for numerous mind-boggling yarns you haven’t heard before.

 The governing committee consists of: